Code-Institute-Submissions/SabihaAfroze-MP2/README.md

 2. [Wireframe for mobile device](assets/images/wireframes/Mobile.jpg)
 3. [Wireframe for tab](assets/images/wireframes/Tabletversion.jpg)

-# Features
+### Features
 ## Existing Features
-### 1. Home Page
+1.  **Home Page**

-* Upon arrival to the website the user is greeted with a background video of lots of starts that boost up their find to do some activities.
+* Upon [arrival to the website](index.html) the user is greeted with a background video of lots of starts that boost up their mind to do some activities.
 * Along with the image, there is a option for selecting who the user is like whether he or she is a toddler or kid or parent and these selection gif are very cool an dchild friendly.

-### 2. Toddler page
+2.  **Toddler page**

 [This page](toddler.html) starts with a back button and two game options- Number games and Memory games.

-### 3. Kid Page
+3. **Kid Page**
 [This page](kids.html) starts with a back button and two game options- Number games and Memory games similar to the toddler page

-### 4. Parent Page
+4. **Parent Page**
 * The parent page starts with the instructions for the parents about how to play the game both for toddlers and kids.
 * Below what some parents think about the website is added for better understanding.
-* After that if there is any recommendation then parents can send mail through email.js api though I have used the api according to the tutorial of code institute, the api is not working in my website.
+* After that if there is any recommendation then parents can send mail through email.js api.
-* In the nav bar there is a home button which is just for show not for any work.

-### 5. Number Game Page
+5. **Number & Maths Game Page**
 * This page is designed with 10 questions and based on the number of correct answers 3 different motivational text along with picture gif will show by clicking get result.
+No body can submit the form without filling all the inputs.

-### 6. Memory Game Page
+6. **Memory Game Page**
 * This game starts with music and there audio for mathching cards and flipping cards too.
 * There is a countdown and flip number count in the start.
 * The number of cards are fewer for toddler than kids.
 * The game is designed in a very interactive way so the children can enjoy the game.

+### Features Left to Implement

+1. Want to create user account and make profile for individual player.
+2. Number & Math sections will be more updated, the quiz question can be shuffled and there will be previous and next button and some audio controls.
+3. A mute button for all audio control.
+4. More new logical brain game will be featured.
+5. Parent will create account and watch their children's progress.

-# Technologies used
+## Technologies used

 This project has included the use of HTML & CSS programming languages.

 *   GitPod - The developer used this tool as their IDE when building this project
 *   Bootstrap - Utilized to simply html structure of website and responsiveness of it
 *   GitHub - This project used GitHub to be able to store the project remotely and then be able to deploy the project
+*   Google fonts - The project uses Google fonts to style the website fonts.
 *   Javascript - For a interactive design, used for the logic for the game.
 *   Jquery - Speed up the development process with javascript.
 *   Email.js - This API is used to send mail.
 *   Animate.css - Used to animate various text and button.
+*   AutoPrefixer - The project used AutoPrefixer to make sure all css prefixes were the most up to date versions.
+*   Browserstack - The project used Browserstack to test functionality on all browsers and devices.

-# Testing
+## Testing
 All information about the testing procedures I conducted can be found here in a separate [testing.md file](testing.md)

-# Deployment
+## Deployment
 I developed this project in [GitPod IDE](https://gitpod.io/workspaces/), where I would commit to Git, and then push to GitHub via using the terminal in GitPod.
 I deployed this [Github repository](https://github.com/SabihaAfroze/MP2) to GitHub Pages via the following process:

 1. Logged into GitHub